cameron2134/IsJackBadAtLoL/README.md

   - One that runs every 15 mins, pulling in match data from Riot's API and storing it in the DB
   - Another one that runs once a week, calculating the weekly feeder
 - Blazor web app to provide the UI for the match data

+## Azure Resources
+The following Azure resources are in use:
+- The resource group to bunch everything together
+- An App Service with an SSL certificate to host the web application
+- An Azure SQL DB
+- Azure Functions on the Consumption plan